cksystemsteaching/selfie/book.md

 One of the key breakthroughs of recent years is that computation has become a utility just like electricity and water.
 Cloud computing and, in the near future, edge computing creates enormous potential, just like the reliable availability of power and water.
 There is no need anymore to operate your own machines other than client machines such as your smartphone.
 As long as you have a network connection, any form of computational platform is available to you.
 The key enabling technology is *virtualization* which is a concept whose understanding is elusive even to many computer science students.
 However, we developed a way to teach virtualization in simple terms accessible to anyone based on a combination of our machine model, programming language, and tool set.
 The idea is to demonstrate how software can create any computational platform, including the one it runs on, very efficiently.
 This is another form of self-referentialy that is fundamental in computer science.
 Seeing that enables you to grasp the full extent of the universality of computing.

-Readers should have a background at the level of upper secondary school or above.
+This book is intended for upper-secondary school and first-year college students as well as teachers and professors with a background other than computer science.
 The prerequisites for following the material presented here are an understanding of elementary arithmetic (addition, subtraction, multiplication, and division of whole numbers), elementary geometry (one- and two-dimensional shapes), and elementary algebra (variables, algebraic equations).
 The prerequisites are anyway revisited in the book.

 ## Selfie

 Why is computer science a topic that polarizes so many people?
-There are the few that understand and then there is the rest that appear to have no choice but to rely on trial and error and the emotions that come with it when dealing with mindless computers and smartphones without understanding what is really going on.
+There are the few that understand and then there is the rest that appear to have no choice but to rely on trial and error and the emotions that come with it when dealing with powerful but still mindless computers and smartphones without understanding what is really going on.
 The experience that many school children have with elementary mathematics is similar except that simply giving up on it is often perceived as having less of a negative impact later in life, even though this is probably not true.

 Computer science, just like mathematics, relies on *formal* languages.
 There is always this secret language that only the wizards speak, and there is this Kafkaesque gatekeeper that never lets you in.
 Probably the worst is that the wizards keep telling you that it is actually very easy to understand the secret language, and that once you do, the gatekeeper will let you in but never really does.
 Well, this is exactly what we do now, with one little difference, of course.
 We tell you how to make the gatekeeper fall asleep and leave the gate open for you to sneak in.

 The trick is to slow yourself down!
 So much so that it is almost painful taking such tiny steps when learning something so big.
 The key issue why computer science, and in fact even elementary mathematics, is elusive to so many is that formal languages such as computer code or mathematical formulae are fundamentally different from other, less rigorous forms of expression such as *natural* languages like English or German.
-Formal languages have *formal* syntax and in particular a *formal* semantics.
+Formal languages have *formal* syntax and in particular *formal* semantics.
 There is no such thing as *casual* code or formulae.
-In short, they are designed and engineered where, as consequence, everything matters, even the tiniest detail!
+In short, they are designed and engineered where, as immediate consequence, everything matters, even the tiniest detail!

 The key advantage of a formal language is that its syntax or *notation* and in particular its semantics or *meaning* can be constructed systematically, like a house or even a skyscraper, and then serve as reliable and undisputed but also unforgiving communication tool between people, and between people and machines.
 The disadvantage is that understanding a formal language not only requires understanding its meaning but actually understanding how its meaning is constructed.
 This is the reason why learning how to code is not enough to understand computer science.
 Similarly, learning how to calculate is not enough to understand mathematics.